smkalami/machine-vision-course-materials/README.md

-# Machine Vision with MATLAB: A Master’s-Level Course with Lectures and Labs
+# Machine Vision with MATLAB: A Master’s-Level Course

 This repository contains lecture slides and laboratory activity sheets from a **Master’s-level Machine Vision course** delivered in **Fall 2025** at **Sheffield Hallam University**.